raspberrypi/libcamera/Documentation/guides/introduction.rst

-libcamera provides a complete camera stack for Linux based systems to abstract functionality desired by camera application developers and process the configuration of hardware and image control algorithms requried to obtain desireable results from the camera.
+libcamera provides a complete camera stack for Linux based systems to abstract functionality desired by camera application developers and process the configuration of hardware and image control algorithms required to obtain desireable results from the camera.

 .. _Video for Linux 2: https://www.linuxtv.org/downloads/v4l-dvb-apis-new/userspace-api/v4l/v4l2.html